casus/surfgeopy/README.md

 Contributions to the `surfgeopy` packages are highly welcome.
 We recommend you have a look at the [CONTRIBUTING.md](./CONTRIBUTING.md) first.
-For a more comprehensive contribution guide visit the [Contributors section](link-to-developer-section) of the documentation.

 ## Credits and contributors